WhatsApp + Java

 Documentation

-has a lof examples and how-to guides.
+has many examples and how-to guides.

 *It's actually "a command", not a click.